Tuesday, May 1, 2018

 We decided to return to Ceva the next day, buoyed by our find at the cemetery, to continue looking for clues about Maria.

 In Italy, vital records such as birth, marriage, and death certificates are maintained at the municipal level; every town has its anagrafe (vital records) office.
-When we know what we were looking for, this is our first stop.
+When we know what we are looking for, this is our first stop.
 When we aren’t sure what we are looking for, we head to the cemeteries.
 After the previous day’s discovery at the cemetery, we now had some names matched to faces, so we headed to the anagrafe.

 We explained what we knew about Maria and the two surnames she used: Bottero and Iuvara.
 They made us official copies of Maria's birth and marriage certificates - handcrafting official-looking certificates from the data they looked up in large massive record books.
 We learned that orphaned children were often given a surname very different from the names of families in the area.
 That explained the Iuvara name - a name not common in this part of Italy.